Robert Opron: Citroën

-In 1962 Mme.
+In 1962, Mme.
 Opron-Mercier noticed an advertisement in Le Monde saying that an "Important industrial group" was looking to hire an experienced designer.
-Opron responded to the ad, and was directed to report to the Quai de Javel, the home of Citroën.
+Opron responded to the ad and was directed to report to the Quai de Javel, the home of Citroën.
 The personnel manager asked Opron to return later that day to the Bureau d'Études on the Rue du Théâtre to meet with Flaminio Bertoni, Citroën's chief designer and originator of the 2CV and DS.

 When Opron arrived for the meeting with Bertoni, the older man asked to see Opron's portfolio of drawings.
 Opron recalled that Bertoni "threw them on the floor, poking them with his cane and stated that he did not think much of them."
 Opron collected his drawings and indicated that he found Bertoni's behavior unacceptable, to which Bertoni replied "I do find you interesting though!"
 Opron left, vowing to never work for such a man.
 Three weeks later, he received a letter of appointment from Citroën.

-Opron joined Citroën’s Bureau d’Études in 1962.
-For the first three months he worked in the "Méthodes" section.
+Opron joined Citroën's Bureau d'Études in 1962.
+For the first three months, he worked in the "Méthodes" section.

 Opron became Citroën's Responable de Style, or chief stylist, in 1964 following the death of Bertoni.

 Opron was tasked with developing a replacement for the 2CV, which evolved into the 1965 Citroën G-Mini design study.

-In 1965 Citroën launched new lines of 3.5–8.0 t trucks; the 350 and 600 series that earned the nickname Belphégor for their unique cab design.
+In 1965, Citroën launched new lines of 3.5–8.0 t trucks, the 350 and 600 series, which earned the nickname Belphégor for their unique cab design.
 The trucks were designed by Bertoni and Opron.

 Opron began working on the second restyling of the Citroën DS as early as 1963 with Projet D29.
-His "Nouveau Visage" (new face) front appearing on the 1968 model year DS was a four-headlamp design with two lamps on each side under glass covers that blended with the body's lines.
+His "Nouveau Visage" (new face) front, appearing on the 1968 model year DS, was a four-headlamp design with two lamps on each side under glass covers that blended with the body's lines.
 The inner headlamp on each side pivoted with the steering wheel, while the outer lamps were self-leveling.